Building Industry Bridges: Computer Scientist Peter Stone Tackles New Role for Sony, While Leading at UT

 Universities and industry both see dual appointments as a way to mitigate a possible danger to the core missions of both.
 If industry recruits top researchers from academic posts, it makes it harder for the next generation of researchers to receive an education and learn the craft from the field’s leaders.
 This is essentially “eating their seed corn,” as Fussell explained to The New York Times.

 For four years, Stone served as president and co-founder of an AI startup.
 His prior work in industry included a stint as senior technical staff member in the AI principles research department at AT&T Labs – Research soon after he completed his Ph.D. at Carnegie Mellon University.
 Stone’s research interests include planning, machine learning, multiagent systems, robotics and machine learning, especially reinforcement learning.
-He has previously served as the president of the international RoboCup Federation, as senior vice president of Sony Corporation of America and as recipient of numerous research and teaching awards.
+He has previously served as the president of the international RoboCup Federation and is the recipient of numerous research and teaching awards.
 He has been named an Alfred P. Sloan Research Fellow, Guggenheim Fellow, AAAI Fellow, IEEE Fellow, AAAS Fellow and University Distinguished Teaching Professor.

 Share